Brier Island: Economy

-Famous residents

 Brier Island was the childhood home of sailor Joshua Slocum who became the first person to circumnavigate the world alone.
 A monument to Slocum and the bootshop where he worked as a boy can be seen in Westport.
+In 1986, the Islands Historical Society was formed as a registered charity to preserve and promote Long and Brier Islands.

 Ecology

 The endangered Eastern mountain avens is present on Brier Island.